RainEggplant/mips_pipeline_cpu/README.md

 ## About

-This project uses [barbedo/vivado-git](https://github.com/barbedo/vivado-git) to make it git-friendly.
+This project uses [kevlaine/vivado-git](https://github.com/kevlaine/vivado-git) to make it git-friendly (works under Vivado 2018.3).